As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 Plugin Description

-This plugin lets you output a list of your link categories and a complete list of links plus notes and descriptions …
+Link Library allows you to output a list of all your link categories and a complete list of links together with descriptions and notes …

-This useful plugin creates a page on your web site containing a list of all of the link categories in your Links area, and all links listed in these categories.
-Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your link collection so that your site users can be made aware of any additions made to to your link library.
+This useful plugin can be used to create a page on your site that contains all the link categories in your Links section, and all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.